dharmiksv/Machinelearning/README.md

 Logistic Regression is a statstical method for predicting binary classes or classifying data into discrete outcomes.

-binary classification problem: y can take on only two values, 0 and 1.
+binary classification problem: y is 0 and 1 always Hence, y∈{0,1}.
-Hence, y∈{0,1}.
 0 is also called the negative class, and 1 the positive class

 Assume x^{(i)} is the features of the PNR data set, and y^{(i)} may be '1' if trip is a Business Travel and '0' if trip is a Leisure.